Implicit personality theory: Consistency theory

 Consistency, in terms of implicit personality theories, refers to the way in which a newly formed impression that relates to what is already known about the other person.
 There are two dimensions of consistency involved with inferring traits in respect to the other known traits of a person.
 Evaluative consistency suggests that inferred traits will match the overall impression of the person formed by the traits of that person that have already been established.
 There is a tendency to infer favorable traits to people who have already exhibited mostly favorable traits.
 Likewise, evaluative consistency implies that if a person is known to have mostly unfavorable traits, others will likely attribute other unfavorable traits to that individual.
 On the other hand, descriptive consistency suggests that trait inferences about a person occur when there are similarities between the descriptive attributes of the person and the assumed trait.
 An example of two traits that are descriptively similar are "skeptical" and "distrustful".
 An observer using descriptive similarity to form an impression of a "skeptical" person would most likely also believe that person to be "distrustful", because these two traits similarly describe a person who questions what other people tell him.

 Both dimensions of consistency can be used in forming impressions and inferring traits-one is not more "correct" than the other.
 Most likely they are used in sequence, with descriptive consistency used before evaluative consistency is enacted.
 A study by Felipe (1970) revealed that, after traits that exhibit both evaluative and descriptive consistency, traits that are descriptively but not evaluatively consistent ("stingy" and "firm") are assumed to co-occur more often than traits that show evaluative but not descriptive consistency ("stingy" and "over permissive").
 However, evaluative consistency is preferred in scenarios when making a quick, "all-or-nothing" judgment is necessary.

+Complementary research suggests implicit personality theories as holistic belief systems varying across individuals, similar to personality traits.
+These beliefs guide how people interpret information of others, impacting not only what traits are expected of the person but also how impactful that trait information is overall to the perception of the person.
+While these beliefs often appear as stable, the level of influence is dependent on the situation and can adjust based on goals, attention, or context cues.
+This framework views implicit personality theories as a broad lens people interpret social information through, as opposed to a fixed set of rules on how traits connect to each other.